You’ve probably heard of Uruguay (though you might have confused it with Paraguay). Even if you have heard of it, what

 - Remember the movie Alive, about the rugby team whose plane crashed in the Andes, and the extraordinary things they did to survive?
 Yah, I thought the team was from Argentina.
 Nope — Uruguay.

-- The Rio de la Plata — the widest river in the world — which I thought bordered Argentina and Brazil?
+- You know the Rio de la Plata — the widest river in the world?
+I thought bordered Argentina and Brazil?
 Nope — not Brazil, Uruguay.

 If you go, you’ll eat and drink very well.
 Some of the best meals I’ve ever had were at Jacinto and Estrecho in Montevideo.
 I’m a new convert to red wines, thanks to Uruguay’s tannats.

 I now need to learn so much more about Uruguay.
-Maybe another visit later this year?
+Maybe another visit soon?

 Here’s my writing so far about this incredible country:

 - A Wayward Weekend in Montevideo, Uruguay, for The Wayward Post, about how to spend a fab weekend focused on art, history, food, wine and architecture in Uruguay’s capital.

 - Immerse yourself in culture at this Montevideo hotel, about Alma Historica Boutique Hotel, for The Wayward Post.